nanda-kshr/nanda-kshr/README.md

 ---

-**<b>📌 Daily Fact:</b>** March 16th is the day in 1940 that First person killed in a German bombing raid on the UK in World War II during a raid on Scapa Flow in the Orkney Islands, James Isbister.
+**<b>📌 Daily Fact:</b>** March 17th is the day in 1945 that the Ludendorff Bridge in Remagen, Germany collapses, ten days after its capture.

 ---